Driftwood craft ideas and how to make driftwood decorations

 I also love this driftwood lamp idea that I found on etsy.
 It would be pretty simple to make something similar don’t you think?

-And this DIY driftwood photo display by Morning Creativity is a great idea.
+And this DIY driftwood photo display is a great idea.

 I love this simple idea from 91 magazine for making a driftwood clothes rail.